 MP for Rugby

-John Slinger is the Labour Co-op MP for Rugby, elected on 4 July 2024.
-He sits on the Courts and Tribunals Bill committee (since 18 March 2026) and on the Speaker's Conference (2024) committee (since 18 December 2024).
-He represents Rugby in Parliament and has begun taking roles on these committees since his election.
+John Slinger is a Labour Co-operative MP for Rugby, elected on 4 July 2024.
+He currently serves on the Courts and Tribunals Bill committee (since 18 March 2026) and on the Speaker's Conference (2024) committee (since 18 December 2024).
+He is noted for strong party loyalty and a centre-left voting profile.

-Declares four financial interests, comprising two miscellaneous entries and two visits outside the UK.
+Declares four financial interests: two miscellaneous entries and two visits outside the UK.

 Generated 21 February 2026